Differential forms on the curves associated to Appell-Lauricella hypergeometric series and the Cartier operator on them: The curves associated to Appell-Lauricella hypergeometric series

-with $A_i \geq 1$ and we give the conditions $\lambda_i \neq \lambda_j$ for $i \neq j$. \end{Def} \begin{Rmk} The curve $C$ above (or more precisely its desingularization) is called {\it superelliptic} if $A_i = 1$ for all $i \in \{0,\ldots,r\}$.
+where $A_i \geq 1$ and $\lambda_i \neq \lambda_j$ for $i \neq j$. \end{Def} \begin{Rmk} The curve $C$ above (or more precisely its desingularization) is called {\it superelliptic} if $A_i = 1$ for all $i \in \{0,\ldots,r\}$.
 If $N = 2$ and $r>3$ in addition, the curve $C$ is called {\it hyperelliptic}.
 A curve associated to Appell-Lauricella hypergeometric series is a certain generalization of these curves. \end{Rmk} \begin{Def} Appell-Lauricella hypergeometric series is defined to be

 where $a,b_1,\ldots,b_d,c\in\mathbb{C},-c \notin \mathbb{N}$. \end{Def}

 It is obvious that ${\mathcal F}(a,b,c\,;z) = F(a,b,c\,;z)$ when $d = 1$, hence Appell-Lauricella hypergeometric series ${\mathcal F}(a,b_1,\ldots,b_d,c\,;z_1,\ldots,z_d)$ can be regarded as a certain generalization of Gauss' hypergeometric series $F(a,b,c\,;z)$.
 If $0<\mathfrak{R}a<\mathfrak{R}c$, then it is known that ${\mathcal F}(a,b_2,\ldots,b_r,c\,;\lambda_2,\ldots,\lambda_r)$ has the integral representation as below: